buhrmi/buhrmi/README.md

 ### Current Projects

 - 🍑 **[Keo](https://keo.me)**<br>
-  The ultimate ass-shaking monetization platform with built-in revenue sharing.
+  A new kind of content monetization platform with built-in revenue sharing.

 - 🚀 **[Shitcoin Society](https://www.shitcoinsociety.com)**<br>
-  A new generation of digital assets that nobody asked for.
+  Introducing a new generation of digital assets that nobody asked for.

 ### Open-Source Tools

 - 🔥 **[DexieCable](https://github.com/buhrmi/dexiecable)**<br>
-  DexieCable mirrors the Dexie.js API in ActionCable so you can push database mutations to the client in real time.
-[Read announcement](https://dev.to/buhrmi/real-time-rails-without-turbo-modern-reactive-uis-with-inertia-and-dexiecable-4lge).
+  Real-time data streaming library for Ruby on Rails and Dexie.

 - **[Inertia X](https://github.com/buhrmi/inertiax)**<br>
   A drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component.
 It makes it easy to create modals, sidebars, etc with Inertia.